pmcu/cu_gram/_alt/ta_f.md

 ### Pointí suimí

-- Cad é mar atá a fhios ag an chú, tá dúbláil sa leagan *a dh'* roimh ghuta, is é sin *do dho*.
+- Tá a fhios ag an chú, go bhfuil dúbláil sa leagan *a dh'* roimh ghuta, is é sin *do dho*.
 Is cosúil dtarlaíonn a leithéid mar ghléas soiléirithe.
 - Tá clásail choibhneasta de dhíth leis an cheist a chur.
 Fríd úsáid na gclásal is féidir abairt a neadú in abairt eile.
 A leithéidí seo:-